avranju/get-gmail-attachments/README.md

     get-gmail-attachments "subject:Your bank statement" "c:\bank-statements"

-This will get all attachments from all mails your gmail inbox that match the string `Your bank statement` in the subject line.
+This will get all attachments from all mails in your gmail inbox that match the string `Your bank statement` in the subject line.
 You can use all the search operators that Gmail supports.
 The attachments will get saved into the `c:\bank-statements` folder.